oktaykaplan/Pubmed_Gene_List/README.md

 pubmed_data <- data.frame()
 ```

-**Start the downloading the number of arricles per human gene.
-This process depends on the speed of internet.**
+**Start downloading the number of articles per human gene.
+This process depends on the speed of the internet.**

 ```Java
 for(i in genelist){